ArmoredTurtle/AFC-Klipper-Add-On/docs/Buffer_Ram_Sensor.md

-# Armored Turtle Automated Filament Changer (AFC) Buffer
+# Armored Turtle Automated Filament Changer (AFC) Buffer Ram Sensor

 This file describes using a filament buffer as a ram sensor.
 This is part of the Armored Turtle Automated Filament Changer (AFC) project.